The State Budget is a key policy area, as it is one the most important pieces of legislation passed each year, especially for nonprofits.

 GPNP believes that nonprofit organizations should regularly be in touch with legislators and voicing their concerns as they relate to their mission, vision, and values.
 The State Budget is no exception.
 Often, there are unnecessary barriers in place that either limit or slow down the impact that nonprofits can have in their communities.
 Participating in the Budget process, whether it be attending listening sessions, writing to/calling legislators, or advocating to state agencies on how budget dollars are spent, etc., nonprofits have the potential to have a stronger impact with budget dollars.

 Additionally, GPNP staff engages in regular Policy Committee meetings with other greater Pittsburgh entities.
 In these meetings, fiscal issues, such as the State Budget and other issues faced by nonprofits and nonprofit service recipients are often brought to the attention of attendees, along with action steps for making yours or your organization’s values heard.
+You can also use the Change Our State website to identify your elected officials.

 Join or Renew your GPNP membership